Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 From the beginning, this was not your typical “fan club.”
 Research and gathering testimonials was what was needed, as well as a public forum where the truth could be discussed without fear of repercussion.
 It was like we had a mini-army of people who – if they had no first-hand data, they sought it out by finding other fans who did know something.
 Or they contacted local newspapers or searched other avenues for leads.
 In between, we occasionally held recitals to showcase young singers and to award singing scholarships – as Jeanette and Nelson had (sometimes anonymously) done during their lifetimes.

-I have been researching this story for over thirty-five years now.
+I have been researching this story for most of my adult life.
 Yes, I have worked on other writing projects over the years but always am drawn back to Jeanette and Nelson.
 There are still people coming forward, wanting to go on record before it is too late to tell their stories.
+In 2015 there is still new documentation tumbling out of the woodwork to validate what I’ve already written.
 Even when I am certain there is nothing more to be learned, I am amazed to receive an email or a letter that sends me off on another avenue of research.
 Of the hundreds of people I have interviewed, a good number of them were celebrities, most of them were willing to go on record, to be audio or video taped, or to appear at meetings of the Mac/Eddy Club and speak publicly before dozens of people.
 I documented my book Sweethearts to death dropping these names and quoting as many sources as I could (obviously some insisted on anonymity).
 As I stated before, our club members shared in the research, oft times giving me important leads of new people to interview.
-I still remember a meeting in Los Angeles in which I brought a few of the letters from the Isabel Eddy correspondence [Nelson Eddy's mother], waved them in the air, read aloud from them then announced, “You’re the very first to know about these letters.
+I still remember a meeting in Los Angeles in which I brought a few of the letters from the Isabel Eddy correspondence [Nelson Eddy’s mother], waved them in the air, read aloud from them then announced, “You’re the very first to know about these letters.
 I’m going through hundreds of them and will edit them and put them into a book.
 (Sweethearts) When the book comes out the other side will yell Fake!
 All lies!
 She made it up!
 But you saw them and heard them here first.”

 The goal was always to know the truth, whatever it was.
 Most of their fans feel the same way, I’ve found.